Quintuple meter: Jazz

 In 1914, American ragtime composers James Reese Europe and Ford Dabney composed and recorded a dance tune in 5/4 called "Castles' Half and Half", based on a dance created by Vernon and Irene Castle (described as a "hesitation waltz").
 Additional tunes in 5/4 were also composed by others in 1914 to accompany the dance.

 In 1959, the Dave Brubeck Quartet released Time Out, a jazz album with music in unusual meters.
 It included Paul Desmond's "Take Five", in 5/4 time.
 Brubeck had studied with the French composer Darius Milhaud, who in turn had been strongly influenced by Stravinsky, and is credited with the systematic introduction of asymmetrical and shifting rhythms that sparked a far-reaching surge of interest in jazz and popular music in the 1960s.

 The 1960 Max Roach album We Insist! contains three tracks making use of 5/4.

 Starting in 1964, the trumpeter and band leader Don Ellis sought to fuse traditional big-band styles with rhythms borrowed from Indian and Near Eastern music; this was largely initiated by his UCLA ethnomusicology studies with Indian percussionist and sitar player Harihar Rao and his contact with Turkish-American music producer Arif Mardin.
 For example, one of his largest works, Variations for Trumpet, is divided into six sections with meters including 5/4, 9/4, 7/4, and 32/8.
 Two other Ellis compositions are entirely in 5/4 time: "Indian Lady" and "5/4 Getaway".

 In 1966, the popular American television drama series Mission: Impossible began a seven-season run with the 5/4 "Theme from Mission: Impossible" by Lalo Schifrin.
-Schifrin said he wrote several compositions using Morse code as the rhythmic basis.
-Morse code for the initials of Mission Impossible (M.I.) is "_ _ .."; if a dot is one beat and a dash is one and a half beats, then this gives a bar of five beats, exactly matching the underlying rhythm.

 In 1968, Leonard Feather interviewed pianist Johnny Guarnieri in DownBeat magazine; Guarnieri had spent the last few years working up arrangements of jazz standards changed to a 5/4 rhythm.
 Guarnieri stated "I can forsee 5/4, within the next few years, sweeping the world completely".
 Shortly afterwards, Guarnieri released an album on BET records called Breakthrough in 5/4, which consisted of original compositions in 5/4, jazz standards changed to 5/4, as well as a version of Yesterday in 5/4.